 In general, however, the DataFrames are performance optimized, so it's worth the effort to learn the DataFrame API.

-For information about available queryable data sources (e.g. Longitudinal dataset), see Choosing a Dataset.
+For information about data sources available for querying (e.g. Longitudinal dataset), see Choosing a Dataset.

-Go to https://localhost:8888/spark after ssh-ing into the spark cluster to see the Spark UI.
+After establishing an SSH connection to the Spark cluster, go to https://localhost:8888/spark to see the Spark UI.
 It has information about job statuses and task completion, and may help you debug your job.

 We have provided a library that gives easy access to the raw telemetry ping data.
 For example usage, see the Telemetry Hello World example notebook.
 Detailed documentation for the library can be found at the Python MozTelemetry Documentation.

 The ping data is an RDD of JSON elements.
 For example, using the following:

 pings = Dataset.from_source("telemetry") \ .where(docType='main') \ .where(submissionDate="20180101") \ .where(appUpdateChannel="nightly") \ .records(sc, sample=0.01)

 returns an RDD of 1/100th of Firefox Nightly JSON pings submitted on from January 1 2018.
 Now, because it's JSON, pings are easy to access.
 For example, to get the count of each OS type:

 os_names = pings.map(lambda x: (x['environment']['system']['os']['name'], 1)) os_counts = os_names.reduceByKey(lambda x, y: x + y) os_counts.collect()

 function, which will gather the data for you: